 - Phase I: Awards ranging from $50,000 – $250,000 for six months (SBIR) or one year (STTR) are used to establish the technical merit, feasibility, and commercial potential of the proposed innovation.

 - Phase II: SBIR/STTR awards are generally $750,000 for two years and are used to continue the efforts initiated in Phase I. Typically, only Phase I awardees are eligible for a Phase II award.

 - Phase III.
 The SBIR/STTR programs do not fund Phase III.
 At some Federal agencies, Phase III may involve follow-on non-SBIR/STTR funded R&D or production contracts for products, processes, or services intended for use by the U.S. Government.

-U.S.-based companies interested in submitting a SBIR or STTR proposal can learn more www.sbir.gov, including details about Phase I, Phase II, and Phase III.
+U.S.-based companies interested in submitting an SBIR or STTR proposal can learn more at www.sbir.gov, including details about Phase I, Phase II, and Phase III.
 The Small Business Innovation Research program is coordinated by the Small Business Administration.

 With funds earmarked by the Michigan Economic Development Corporation and budget oversight provided by the Ann Arbor/Ypsilanti SmartZone Local Development Finance Authority (LDFA), Ann Arbor SPARK’s entrepreneurial programs, services, tools, and resources support the growth of a vibrant startup ecosystem.